Campaign of the Month: October 2017

 Death found him first.

 She silently strode through the field of corpses, a grim harbinger before whom even the crows and buzzards took flight.
 It was no coincidence that she found him where he lay.
 Battlefields were good feeding for her kind.
-She sped those waiting for death on their way, glutting herself on the lifeblood that watered Andalusia’s parched soil.
+She sped those waiting for death on their way, glutting herself on lifeblood that would have otherwise watered Andalusia’s parched soil.
 She saw something in him.
 A noble spirit.
 A valiant heart.
 A skilled swordarm.
-Or perhaps she was simply full.
+Or perhaps she was simply no longer hungry.
 Whatever the reason, the fallen warrior was spared one death.
 He received another.

 More to come…